jpritikin/coach/content/docs/services/groups.md

 **Cultivate Inner Resilience**: Whether you're facing transitions, personal hurdles, or seeking self-improvement, our group offers a space for growth and healing.

-### Addiction Group

-**Uncover the Root Causes**: IFS goes beyond surface-level solutions.
-It delves deep into your inner world, helping you explore the core issues and traumas that may have fueled your addiction.
-By understanding and healing these wounds, you can break free from the cycle of dependence.

-**Release Your Inner Healing Resources**: Your inner self is a rich reservoir of strength and resilience.
-IFS empowers you to connect with your inner parts, each with unique qualities and experiences, to harness their wisdom and healing energy.
-This collaborative approach leads to lasting recovery.

-**Embrace Self-Compassion**: Addiction often leads to self-blame and shame.
-IFS fosters a non-judgmental and compassionate relationship with yourself, allowing you to let go of self-destructive patterns and embrace self-love.

-**Restore Balance and Harmony**: Just as a family thrives when its members work together, your internal system functions best when all your parts cooperate harmoniously.
-IFS helps you resolve inner conflicts and achieve a sense of unity and balance within yourself.

-**Build Resilience for the Future**: IFS equips you with practical tools and coping strategies to navigate life's challenges without resorting to addiction.
-You'll develop the skills to face triggers and stressors with confidence.

-*Note: I'm thinking that an addiction cohort should stay together for at least twice as long as for these other themes.*

 ### Parenting Group

 {{% hint info %}}